ESAF Small Finance Bank, Sapphire Foods among 7 cos to get Sebi's nod for IPO | Business

 As part of the OFS, SVF Python II (Cayman) will sell shares worth Rs 1,875 crore, Yashish Dahiya will offer shares worth Rs 250 crore and some other selling shareholders will also divest shares.

+Tarsons Products plans to mop up Rs 1,500 crore through its initial share sale, the markets sources said.

-Tarsons Products' IPO comprises fresh issuance of equity shares worth Rs 150 crore and an offer for sale of 1.32 crore equity shares by promoters and an investor.
+The company's IPO comprises fresh issuance of equity shares worth Rs 150 crore and OFS of 1.32 crore equity shares by promoters and an investor, the draft papers showed.

 As a part of the OFS, promoters -- Sanjive Sehgal will offload up to 3.9 lakh equity shares and Rohan Sehgal will sell up to 3.1 lakh equity shares -- and investor Clear Vision Investment Holdings Pte Ltd will divest up to 1.25 crore equity shares.